This article will help you read and understand your pathology report for squamous cell carcinoma of the vulva.

 The vulva is the external part of the female genital tract.
 It forms the opening of the vagina and includes the mons pubis, labia majora, labia minora and clitoris.
-The surface of the vulva is covered by skin.
-The outside layer of the skin is called the epidermis and is made up of specialized cells called squamous cells.
+The vulva is composed of skin.
+The surface of the skin is called the epidermis and is mostly made up of squamous cells.
 The tissue beneath the epidermis is called the dermis, it contains blood vessels and connective tissue.

 In many cases, squamous cell carcinoma develops from one of two pre-cancerous diseases:

-HSIL and dVIN are different from squamous cell carcinoma because in HSIL and dVIN the abnormal cells are seen only in the epidermis of the vulva.
-Squamous cell carcinoma occurs when there is movement of cancer cells from the epidermis into the dermis below.
-The movement of cancer cells into the dermis is called invasion.
+In both HSIL and dVIN the abnormal cells are seen only in the epidermis of the vulva.
+Squamous cell carcinoma develops when the cancer cells spread from the epidermis into the dermis below.
+The spread of cancer cells into the dermis is called invasion.

 The diagnosis of squamous cell carcinoma is usually made after a small tissue sample is removed in a procedure called a biopsy.
 The entire tumour is usually then removed in a procedure called an excision or resection.

-Grade is a word pathologists use to describe how different cancer cells look compared to the normal squamous cells in the epidermis.
+Grade is a word pathologists use to describe the difference between the cancer cells and the normal squamous cells in the epidermis.
 The grade can only be determined after tissue has been examined under the microscope.

 The grade is usually divided into three levels of differentiation: